radio-alice/ipfs-image-uploader/README.md

 ##### React dropzone

 For uploading files, we have used [react-dropzone](https://github.com/react-dropzone/react-dropzone).
-If you find it helpful, feel free to `npm install` it
+If you find it helpful, feel free to `npm install` it.

 ##### Other external dependencies

-Feel free to use any other external dependencies you wish.
+Use any external dependencies you wish.
 Of course, make sure there are no known security issues or other problems with any dependencies.
 You souldn't _need_ to add any dependencies to complete all the user stories listed above.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).